 Vendors usually take on the responsibility of performing extractables studies, while end-users taken the leachables part - as these studies should be conducted using 'true process' conditions.
 However, there remains some confusion over what a vendor should provide.

-In our Demystifying Extractables Testing webinar, we asked participants what their expectation was of a single-use vendor's role in extractables and leachables studies.
+During a Parker webinar on extractables testing, we asked participants what their expectation was of a single-use vendor's role in extractables and leachables studies.

 While more than 70 percent of respondents believed that the vendor could only offer extractables data, more than 20 percent responded that both extractables and leachables data should be supplied by the vendor.
 However, leachables data needs to come from a true process stream that only the end-user would have access to.